Dre Campbell Farm

 14. Braconid Wasp

-Braconid WaspBraconid wasps are parasitic on little critters like caterpillars, moths, aphids, or weevils.
+Braconid WaspBraconid wasps are parasitic on little creatures like caterpillars and aphids.

 15. Spined Soldier Bug